Safely Learning Controlled Stochastic Dynamics: Assumptions

 As formalized by the No-Free-Lunch Theorem \citep{devroye2013probabilistic}, learning is only possible under prior assumptions.
 We now state and discuss the key assumptions used in this work.

 \begin{assumption}[Initial safe controls] For \(\varepsilon \in [0, 1]\), a non-empty set \(S_0 \subset D \times [0, T_{\max}]\) is provided such that

 \end{assumption} This assumption ensures that at least one control is known to be safe at the outset, allowing safe exploration to begin.
-This is a standard assumption in the literature of safe UCB methods \citep{sui2015safe, turchetta2016safe, berkenkamp2017safe}, and is realistic in many applications including robotics \citep{sukhija2023gosafeopt} and safety-critical process control \citep{qin2003survey}.
+In fact, $S_0$ may be as small as a singleton; only one known safe control is required.
+Without such a point, safe learning cannot be initiated.
+We express the assumption in set form to allow for larger safe sets, which can accelerate exploration while preserving guarantees.
+This is a standard assumption in the literature of safe UCB methods \citep{sui2015safe, turchetta2016safe, berkenkamp2017safe}, and is realistic in many applications including robotics \citep{sukhija2023gosafeopt} and safety-critical process control \citep{qin2003survey}, where systems naturally start in safe conditions, e.g., $S_0 = \{(0,\theta): \theta \in D\}$.

 \paragraph{Resetting control.} Let \(h: \mathbb{R}^n \to \mathbb{R}\) define a region in the state space from which resets are feasible.
 Specifically, if \(h(X(t)) \geq 0\), then it is feasible to reset the system to the initial distribution \(p_0\).
 Formally, this means there exists a mechanism (or control) that reinitializes the system from the current state \(X(t)\) to a new state independently sampled from \(p_0\).
 We define the reset level at time \( t \in [0, T_{\max}] \) for a given control \( u_\theta \) as